que-cera/oeg-ios-sdk-docs/docs/source/install.rst

 - Drag and drop or import SDKConfig.plist to your project we will send private for you **

 - Drag and drop or import OEGFramework.framework to your project.
-Download SDK: https://github.com/que-cera/oeg-ios-sdk/blob/develop/OEGFramework/SDK.zip

 - Drag and drop or import folder Fonts to your project.
-Download fonts: https://github.com/que-cera/oeg-ios-sdk/blob/develop/Fonts.zip
+Download fonts: https://github.com/que-cera/oeg-ios-sdk-docs/blob/develop/Fonts.zip

 - General tab ()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^